wkolowski/Type-Theory-Wishlist/README.md

 & tl => zipWith s1.tl s2.tl
 ```

-The _bundled parameters syntax_ that we saw previously used with inductive types, also works with coinductive types!
-In the above implementation of `zipWith`, we don't specify what is the type of elements of the `Stream`s, but what gets inferred is `s1 : Stream A` (because we use `s1.hd` as the first argument of `f`) and `s2 : Stream A` (because we use `s2.hd` as the second argument to `f`), and the result is inferred to be `Stream C`, because this is the type of `f s1.hd s2.hd` which we used for the `hd` of the result.
+The _bundled parameters syntax_ that we saw previously used with inductive types, also works with coinductive types.
+In the above implementation of `zipWith`, we don't specify what is the type of elements of the `Stream`s, but what gets inferred is `s1 : Stream A` (because we use `s1.hd` as the first argument of `f`) and `s2 : Stream B` (because we use `s2.hd` as the second argument to `f`), and the result is inferred to be `Stream C`, because this is the type of `f s1.hd s2.hd` which we used for the `hd` of the result.
 The equivalent code that doesn't use the bundled parameters syntax is

 ```
 zipWith (f : A -> B -> C) : (s1 : Stream A) -> (s2 : Stream B) -> Stream C